 Downloading files in background

-With “–b” option, wget start the downloading in background and start writing -
+With “–b” option, wget start the downloading in the background and start writing -

 $ wget –b <URL>